Ame (said Amy) was born in Redlands California, but soon moved to Monterey where

 halted after UC Santa Cruz lost their permit to house dolphins, eliminating his main

 reason for pursuing that college.
-With 300 rolls of shot, but
+With 300 rolls of shot, but undeveloped film sitting

-undeveloped film sitting around due to lack of funds, Chris was
+around due to lack of funds, Chris was suddenly without a life’s

-suddenly without a life’s direction.
-He essentially gave up on both
+direction.
+He essentially gave up on both photography and the

-Carmel Highlands home, the Fire Department stopped by to do an
+the Fire Department stopped by to do an inspection and asked if Chris

-Chris decided to sit in on a training night and was immediately
+was interested in becoming a volunteer.
+Chris decided to sit in on a

-hooked and wasted no time in becoming a volunteer firefighter.
+training night and was immediately hooked and wasted no time in

-Over the next few years, it had become clear that being a Firefighter
+becoming a volunteer firefighter.
+Over the next few years, it had

-was a natural career for Chris and he transitioned to a permanent
+become clear that being a Firefighter was a natural career for Chris

-position where he now works as a Fire Captain for California State.
+Fire Captain for California State.

 Chris bought his first digital camera in the late 90’s.
 It didn’t get a lot of use.
 It wasn't